 Brazil | 5.6% |

 The provision of high-resolution 3D imaging increases the diagnostic accuracy, thereby enhancing radiologists' and physicians' choice of use.
-The introduction of AI-assisted imaging solutions has also enhanced efficiency and workflow automation.
+The introduction of AI-assisted imaging solutions has also improved efficiency and workflow automation.
 Rising awareness about breast cancer, regulatory approvals, and the increasing thrust towards early detection have all contributed to the uptake of ABUS.

 Hospitals: The Largest Market for Automated Breast Ultrasound Systems - Enriching the Imaging Infrastructure